techhire-la/questionnaire_react/README.md

 Did you run `npm install` instead of `yarn install`?
 Oh boy then this text block is for you.
 Having decided to use yarn for this project, if npm is used to install then a `package-lock.json` is created that conflicts with the `yarn.lock` file and heroku has a bit of a spazz.
 This prevents the app from launching to heroku.
 So, here's what you do:

- * if you have not committed or pushed the change, remove the `package-lock.json` and `package.json` files.
+ * if you have not committed or pushed the change, remove the `package-lock.json` file.

  * if you DID commit and push changes after having used `npm install`, type `git rm package-lock.json` into the command line.
-Check that `package-lock.json` and `package.json` files are removed.
+Check that `package-lock.json` is removed.

  * delete the `node_modules` folder